SergeyPodluzhnyy/Parse_API_neagent_info_project/README.md

         ```
         env\Scripts\activate
         ```
-- install all required python libraries in the new environment:
+- install all required python libraries in the new environment:<br>
         ```
         pip install -r req.txt
         ```